Piyushk8/Chatties-Backend/README.md

 # Chatties - Real-Time Chat App

 Chatties is a scalable and feature-rich real-time chat application built with **PERN Stack (PostgreSQL, Express, React, Node.js)** and **Drizzle ORM**.
-It leverages **Redis Pub/Sub** to ensure smooth and efficient real-time messaging across multiple instances.
+It leverages **Redis Pub/Sub** and **Kafka** to ensure smooth and efficient real-time messaging across multiple instances.
 The app includes essential chat functionalities such as online status, message alerts, group chats, file uploads, and a fully responsive UI with light/dark mode.

 ---